 contain fluid contact your vet immediately.
 The veterinarian will

-provide either an anti-inflammatory medication or in extreme cases,
+provide either an anti-inflammatory medication or in some cases,

-drain the ear which is a very simple, quick and painless procedure.
+drain the ear which is a very inexpensive, simple, quick and painless procedure.

 » Are follow up visits required?